Keepsie/HS-Stride-Packer/README.md

 - **Resource Validation:** Ensures all dependencies are within your project
 - **Namespace Scanning:** Detects and allows cleanup of namespace references

+> 💡 **Pro Tip:** If you plan to update your package regularly, save it as a template.
+Next time, just load the template and increase the version number - no need to re-select all your folders and settings!

 > ⚠️ **External Resource Blocking:** If a resource (like a texture) is outside your project (e.g., in Downloads/), the export will fail with a clear error.
 This prevents creating broken packages where users would be missing required files.

 **Resource Organization:**